Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 Organize Art Supplies

-The art materials you choose to equip your child’s art space with will depend on age, developmental stage, personality, preferences, and your own comfort level.
+The art materials you choose for your child’s art space with will depend on age, developmental stage, personality, preferences, and your own comfort level.

 For example, for a one or two year old you might place out paper, crayons, markers, stickers, and chalk for them to use whenever they like.